Example: Replacing Standard Navigation in a Responsive Table in the List Report

 -

-To ensure that this navigation can be triggered by the user, you must have defined an object page.
-If you do not want the user to
+To ensure that this navigation can be triggered by the user, you must have

-be able to navigate to this object page, follow the procedure described under Changing Navigation to Object Page,
+object page, follow the procedure described

-Enable External Navigation.
+Enable External Navigation

 Parent topic: